dewi-alliance/hotspot-manufacturers/Pisces-Indoor-Full-Hotspot.md

 We will provide service support in the following **ways:**

-- discord
+- Discord
 - QQ
-- wechat
+- Wechat
-- telegram
+- Telegram
-- email
+- Email
 - Telephone

 **after sales support:**